brownbiostats/php2511/contact.md

 ---
 layout: page
-title: Who Is Behind fishR?
+title: Who can you Contact?
 ---

-**fishR** is maintained by [Derek H. Ogle](http://derekogle.com), Professor of Mathematical Sciences and Natural Resources at [Northland College](http://northland.edu) and author of [*Introductory Fisheries Analyses with R*](http://derekogle.com/IFAR/).
-Contact Derek using the e-mail link below.
+**PHP 2511** is maintained by [Adam J Sullivan](https://www.sullivanstatistics.com/), Assistant Professor of Biostatistics and Director of Biostatistics Master's Programs at [Brown University](https://www.brown.edu) and author of [*Introduction to R*](http://statseducation.com/Inroduction-to-R/).
+Contact Adam using the e-mail link below.